 Explainer: Charting the Fed's policy path

-Aug 1 (Reuters) - Investors are of a mind that the U.S. Federal Reserve has delivered its final interest rate increase to cap the most aggressive policy-tightening cycle in four decades, but central bank officials caution it is still too soon to make that call.
+Aug 4 (Reuters) - Investors are increasingly of a mind that the U.S. Federal Reserve has delivered the final installment of what has been most aggressive policy-tightening cycle in four decades, but central bank officials caution it is still too soon to make that call.

-Last week's hike brought the Fed's policy rate to a range of 5.25% to 5.50% from near zero 16 months earlier.
-The aim of policymakers is to finish the task of bringing what had been the highest inflation since the 1980s a year ago at this time back to their target of 2%, measured at an annual rate.
+Last week's quarter-point interest-rate hike brought the Fed's policy rate to a range of 5.25% to 5.50% from near zero 16 months ago.
+The rate hikes are aimed at bringing what had been the highest inflation since the 1980s back down to their target of 2%.

-They have made notable progress, with the Consumer Price Index (CPI) tumbling to 3% year over year in June from 9.1% a year earlier and the Fed's preferred inflation gauge - the Personal Consumption Expenditures price index (PCE) - also decelerating in June to 3% from its peak rate of 7% last summer.
+They have made notable progress, with the Fed's preferred inflation gauge - the Personal Consumption Expenditures price index (PCE) - decelerating in June to 3% from its peak rate of 7% last summer.

 Here is a guide to some of the numbers shaping the policy debate: